AAAlex-123/Requirements/README.md

 Decouple the request for an object, the object responsible for fulfiling that request and the fulfilment itself.

+## Motivation
+Sometimes a class has a number of private fields, along with their setters, which can be set to customize the behaviour of an object of the class.
+Calling different methods to specify different parameters makes extending or modifying the parameters of the object rather difficult since new methods must be defined or the existing ones must have a different signature, which heavily impacts client code.
+Having many private fields can also be impractical for the class itself and the number of setter methods pollute the public API of the class as well as its source files.
+Giving freedom to users of this class to set these private fields at any time necessitates multiple additional checks (possibly at every setter) to ensure that the data reains consistent.

+A Requirements object (a collection of individual Requirements) solves all of the above problems.
+It encapsulates all of the information contained in the private fields and provides a way to set each and every one of them, without the need for separate setter methods.
+Additionally, extending or modifying the parameters needed is as simple as adding, removing or changing a Requirement in the collection.
+The class itself can access the values of the parameters in a way similar to the get operation of a map.
+To protect the Requirements object from being altered with new values at inappropriate times, the class shall take responsibility to provide a safe way to use the Requirements object.

+## Applicability
+Use Requirements
+* to encapsulate the parameters that a class needs to function
+* to provide a uniform way to specify these parameters
+* to allow the class that uses to easily access their values

 ## Explanation

 Real-world example